Aminullahi-Cyber/Network-Analysis-With-Wireshark/README.md

 <img width="957" height="474" alt="Screenshot 2026-02-04 121031" src="https://github.com/user-attachments/assets/682789e3-fffb-4558-a342-9901c0b2c11e" />

-Step 14: Before further analyzing the traffic, I decided to include both source ports and desitnation port into the packet list view.
+Step 14: Before further analyzing the traffic, I decided to include both source ports and destination port into the packet list view.

 <img width="960" height="492" alt="Screenshot 2026-02-04 121708" src="https://github.com/user-attachments/assets/c02f627a-0854-4031-800e-6ce833873d74" />

-Step 15: Instead of manually scrolling, I can craft some display filters to zone off to the good stuff.
+Step 15: Instead of manually scrolling, I decided to craft some display filters to zone off to the good stuff.
 I then move to filter to ease my analysis.
-Since I am interested in looking for 200 (which means the ones the webserver replied to), I want to see all the 200s coming from the source 10.251.96.5
+Since I am interested in looking for 200 (which means the ones the web server replied to), I want to see all the 200s coming from the source 10.251.96.5.

 <img width="943" height="100" alt="Screenshot 2026-02-04 124016" src="https://github.com/user-attachments/assets/4b7c1eb1-c7a3-4da4-8f9d-f0e30f0300e8" />

 Step 16: After applying the filter, I got all the 200.
-But then I put my focus on the length column.
-Most of the packets have a length between 500-750, but then on packet 7725 with length of 8494 which could only mean the server ,ight have responded to soemthing large
+But then my focus was on the length column.
+Most of the packets have a length between 500-750, but packet 7725 with length of 8494 which could only mean the server might have responded to something large.

 <img width="956" height="494" alt="Screenshot 2026-02-04 124048" src="https://github.com/user-attachments/assets/a3beea58-6784-4074-838f-506a39749434" />

 <img width="960" height="492" alt="Screenshot 2026-02-04 124645" src="https://github.com/user-attachments/assets/6c9c50b2-aaf5-4382-9c8c-a48b6d6ac041" />

 Step 17: To confirm that, I hit the HTTP stream of the packet 7725 with length of 8494 to see more details.
 And Yes, we found alot of responses.
-I also noticed version of php, knowing the version, this means an attacker can look for exploit & exploit this particular version
+I also noticed version of php, knowing the version, this means an attacker can look for exploit & exploit this particular version.

 <img width="955" height="500" alt="Screenshot 2026-02-04 125340" src="https://github.com/user-attachments/assets/4c835402-d794-4344-9a77-94173fe9f7ec" />

 <img width="960" height="508" alt="Screenshot 2026-02-04 125356" src="https://github.com/user-attachments/assets/91c8ad93-3ef0-473e-9265-175d0e93f459" />

 Step 18: Going forward on Packet 14060, I noticed a wierd POST request.
-I then decided to follow that and check the HTTP stream
+I then decided to follow that and check the HTTP stream.

 <img width="959" height="491" alt="Screenshot 2026-02-04 130253" src="https://github.com/user-attachments/assets/7e331dbc-a06b-4614-84e0-3967ac3846ce" />

 Step 19: Upon checking the HTTP stream, there is clearly a form of SQL attack happening.
 But everything is encoded.
-I found out that it is indeed a form of SQL attack as well as testing to see if there are cross scripting
+I found out that it is indeed a form of SQL attack as well as testing to see if there are cross scripting.

 <img width="960" height="489" alt="Screenshot 2026-02-04 130444" src="https://github.com/user-attachments/assets/29c0d2aa-80e6-4afb-b990-e278e3c99d29" />